SRGSSR/srgletterbox-apple/Documentation/Getting-started.md

 ## Thread-safety

 The library is intended to be used from the main thread only.
 Trying to use if from background threads results in undefined behavior.

+## App Transport Security (ATS)

+In a near future, Apple will favor HTTPS over HTTP, and require applications to explicitly declare potentially insecure connections.
+These guidelines are referred to as [App Transport Security (ATS)](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW33).

+For information about how you should configure your application to access our services, please refer to the dedicated [wiki topic](https://github.com/SRGSSR/srgdataprovider-ios/wiki/App-Transport-Security-(ATS)).